PaulRivaud/mthomson-2018-winter-term/README.md

 Those installations will install Julia (command line version) and should install Juno as well, a Julia IDE based on Atom.
 If you have trouble installing Juno, we recommend to look at this page: https://github.com/JunoLab/uber-juno/blob/master/setup.md.

 # Installing packages
 Packages are installed thanks to Julia commands (https://docs.julialang.org/en/stable/stdlib/pkg/#Base.Pkg.add).
+The most common way to install and use packages is:
+<pre><code>Pkg.add("packageName")
+using packageName</pre></code>

-# Running with the example
+# Running the example
-Make sure
+Prior to running the example featured in that repository, make sure you installed required packages as explained in the [Installing packages](#installing-packages) paragraph.